 recent call to the commands EXPAND

-and ANGLE
+and ANGLE.

-allows a polyline to be drawn using the cursor.
+LCUR allows a polyline to be drawn using the cursor.

 Vertices may be added or removed by locating the cursor at a